-Strategic responsibility for Nestlé's rural development activities lies with José Lopez, our Executive Vice-President of Operations, while final accountability rests with the Executive Board and the CEO.

-The operational strategy for rural development is chiefly delivered by the Corporate Agriculture team, through its network of sourcing staff and extension workers in the supply chain.
+tions, while final accountability rests with the Executive Board and the CEO.
+The operational strategy for rural development is chiefly delivered by the Corporate Agriculture team, through its network lies with José Lopez, our Executive Vice-President of Operaof sourcing staff and extension workers in the supply chain.